RyaWcksn/ryawcksn.github.io/about.md

 This blog is going to be my Engineering journal that i will write something i've experienced in Software engineering field and also for me to write something hobby related such as Language log updates, Vocaloids, Anime and manga, etc!

+There's will be 3 different kinds of Tags which are
+- Language
+- Travelling
+- Engineering

+Each kind of tags will be contains related stuff

 # Contact

 You can contact me through Twitter at [r_wcksn](https://twitter.com/r_wcksn) or discord at `@RYAN#4933` or maybe email at [pram.aryawcksn@yuuriya.tech](mailto://pram.aryawcksn@yuuriya.tech)!